ValidVibe/base-/README.md

 ## ⛽ Gas Fee Optimization
 Base fees are a fraction of Ethereum mainnet.
 Uses packed structs, batched calls, and memory caching to further reduce on-chain costs.
 Off-chain computation minimizes unnecessary execution.

+## 📊 Base Gas Model
+Base uses a two-component fee model: L2 execution fee and L1 data fee.
+The L1 data fee covers the cost of posting transaction data to Ethereum and is typically the larger component.